steamclock/bluejay/README.md

 let bluejay = Bluejay()
 ```

 While you may want to create one Bluejay instance and use it everywhere, you can also create instances in specific portions of your app and tear them down after use.
-It's worth noting however that each instance of Bluejay has its own [CBCentralManager](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), which makes the multi-instance approach somewhat more complex.
+It's worth noting, however, that each instance of Bluejay has its own [CBCentralManager](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), which makes the multi-instance approach somewhat more complex.

-Once you've created in instance, you can start the [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) session.
+Once you've created an instance, you can start the [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) session.
 You can do this during initialization of your app or view controller, as appropriate.
 For example, in the demo app Bluejay is started inside `viewDidLoad` of the root view controller.

 ```swift
 bluejay.start()
 ```

-Bluejay needs to be started explicitly in order to support Core Bluetooth's Listen Restoration.
-Listen Restoration restores the Bluetooth stack and state when your app is restored from the background.
+Bluejay needs to be started explicitly in order to support Core Bluetooth's State Restoration.
+State Restoration restores the Bluetooth stack and state when your app is restored from the background.

-If you want to support [Background mode](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW1) and [state restoration](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW10) in your app, it will take some extra work but is critical for Bluetooth apps that do work in the background.
+If you want to support [Background Mode](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW1) and [State Restoration](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW10) in your app, it will take some extra work, but is critical for Bluetooth apps that do work in the background.

 ### Background Mode